fabarea/media/README.rst

 .. image:: https://raw.github.com/TYPO3-extensions/media/master/Documentation/Manual-05.png

-Notice the following:

-* Frontend: Media **delegates file permission to third party extensions**.
-Media provides integration with extension naw_securedl_.
-The Hook is enabled by default in ``ext_localconf.php``.
-Once the extension is installed all URL pointing to a file will be rewritten.
+Notice Media **delegates file permission to third party extensions**, such as extension naw_securedl_.
-* Whenever Apache is used as web server, a htaccess file is required for restricting direct access.
+On the long term it should be considered to be used a secure local driver, however.

 .. _naw_securedl: http://typo3.org/extensions/repository/view/naw_securedl